nitya-warrier/AI_tool/README.md

 After excluding any unwanted topics, the program will provide a summarized report of the remaining search results.

 Dependencies

-This program requires the following dependencies:
+This program requires the following dependencies/packages to be installed:

 google (for performing the Google search)